Everything about our Monster Trucks

 Design and Construction

 The Tatra was custom-built with a specific chassis from Tatra, designed to accommodate large, 65-inch tires on 30.5-inch rims with a double beet lock system.
 This setup allows the truck to operate in rough terrain with air pressures as low as 4 psi.
-Sleipnir Tours constructed the body in Hafnafjörður, Iceland, focusing on strength (using Steel 52) and excellent insulation, essential for the cold Icelandic climate.
+Sleipnir Tours constructed the passenger cabin in Hafnafjörður, Iceland, focusing on strength (using Steel 52) and excellent insulation, essential for the cold Icelandic climate.

 Engine and Modifications